 If you don't want to drape a map over a 3D surface or wireframe, but would rather have it stacked with some offset above it, you can do this with the Map Tools | Map Tools | Stack Maps command.

 To do this, follow these steps:

-- In the Contents window, select Map for the map frame with the 3D map in it.
+- In the Contents window, select Map with the 3D map in it.

-- Now select Map for the map frame with the base map in it.
-In the Contents window, enter the same settings on the View and Scale pages as those for the 3D map.
+- Now select Map with the base map in it.
+In the Properties window, enter the same settings on the View and Scale pages as those for the 3D map.

-- Arrange the map frames so they have the vertical separation that you want.
+- Click and drag the base map up or down so the maps have the vertical separation that you want.

 If you want to change the rotation of the stacked maps, you will need to change the settings for each map independently by clicking on each Map in the Contents window and changing the settings on the View page in the Properties window.

 Updated August 31, 2020